Colon Cancer Misdiagnosis Claims & Colon Cancer Negligence Compensation

 - A blood test for anaemia, and to test kidney and liver function

-- A colonoscopy to look at the inside of the large bowel
+- A colonoscopy to look at the inside of the large intestine

-- A virtual colonoscopy, which is a type of CT scan which helps to build up a three-dimensional picture of your large bowel
+- A virtual colonoscopy, which is a type of CT scan which helps to build up a three-dimensional picture of your large intestine

 - A sigmoidoscopy to examine the rectum and closest part of the colon

-- A CT (computerised tomography) scan, MRI 9magnetic resonance imaging) scan or a PET scan.
+- A CT (computerised tomography) scan, MRI (magnetic resonance imaging) scan or a PET scan.

 If, following diagnostic tests you are given a diagnosis of colon cancer, there are a number of treatments available depending on the stage your cancer has reached, and whether it has spread from the colon to other areas of the body.